 Mission: Making shopping a truly personal experience

-I have been working at Bazaarvoice full-time (Less than a year)
+I have been working at Bazaarvoice full-time (More than 5 years)

 I applied online.
 The process took 2 weeks.
 I interviewed at Bazaarvoice (Austin, TX (US)) in September 2009.

 Yesterday I had my onsite interview, where I spoke for 30 minutes each with: 1) the hiring manager; 2) manager of a related work group; and, 2) a would be colleague/fellow Commercial Relations Director.
 This onsite followed two initial phone interviews, first by the internal recruiting manager, then by the hiring manager.
 If I had made it through yesterday's round, then I would have gone on to some type of scenario role play "test."

 While I was very disappointed in the outcome, I was pleased:

 1. That the process was so quick.
 Although the initial phone interview with the recruiting manager was scheduled for more than 2 weeks out, once held, I was in the system.
 After speaking with the recruiting manager, she had me speak with the hiring manager the very next day.
 Following this second call, I was onsite for interviews within 2 business days.
 And, while not the answer I wanted, I received word in less than 24 hours that I wasn't going to move forward in the process.

 2. When I asked for feedback on the interviews, that the recruiting manager picked up the phone and provided personal, meaningful feedback on the interviews, where I faltered, and what I could do to improve.
 When was the last time that a company actually responded to any request; or if responded, felt that their hands were tied and couldn't say anything.
 The insights were very helpful.

 3. To learn that my instincts were right...Bazaarvoice is a place where I would want to work.